noseglasses/elf_diff/README.md

 The `short_name` parameters are used in the result tables to reference the respective binary pairs.

-Using the driver file, we can now run a mass-report as
+By using the driver file, we can now run a mass-report as
 ```
 elf_diff --mass_report --driver_file my_elf_diff_driver.yaml
 ```